Skip to content

 Additional expedition cruise lines worth specific consideration:

 Atlas Ocean Voyages: smaller-fleet expedition with World Navigator (2021), World Traveller (2022), World Voyager (2022).
-200 passengers each (perfect for IAATO landings).
+Around 200 passengers each (well within IAATO landing limits).
 Antarctica, Arctic, Mediterranean shoulder season.
-Per-night $600-1,500.
+Per-night from $600-1,500.

 6. The IAATO 500-passenger rule and why ship size matters